tsholmes/KSASM/Spec.md

 ### Sequence
 * PC is advanced +3 to end of instruction
-* If ImmFlag is 1
+* For each operand up to ImmCount
-  * A is read from PC
+  * Operand is read from PC
-  * PC is advanced by size of A (sizeof(A DataType) * Width)
+  * PC is advanced by size of Operand (sizeof(DataType) * Width)
-* Input operands are popped off the stack in reverse order C,B,A
+* Non-immediate input operands are popped off the stack in reverse order C,B,A
 * Computation is performed
 * Result operands are pushed onto the stack in order A,B,C